anonyname5/ITT440-Group-Project/README.md

 Generate the self-signed certificate using private key and the configuration file: execute this command "openssl req -x509 -new -nodes -key keyname.key -sha256 -days 365 -out crtname.crt -config filename.cnf
 "

+****note: Place the Self-Signed Certificate file on the same directory of your coding file